 What’s Deterring the Stock?

 With respect to business strategy, DaVita has been growing through acquisitions of dialysis centers and other businesses.
-The company is also gaining from entry into joint ventures and expansion into new business models.
+The company is also gaining from entry into joint ventures and new business models.
 This in turn can adversely affect operational performance, debt-to-capital ratio, capital expenditures and other aspects of business.